boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

    time, unless the 5G NSO communicates a change in slice bandwidth requirements, due to the creation or modification of a slice.
-Note that the "reservations" may be maintained by the transport controller - it is not necessary (or indeed possible for SR-TE) to reserve bandwidth at the network layer.
+Note that the "reservations" may be maintained by the transport controller - it is not necessary (or indeed possible for current SR-TE technology) to reserve bandwidth at the network layer.
 The bandwidth requirement acts as a constraint whenever the controller (re)computes a path.
 There could be a single mesh of paths between endpoints that carry all of the traffic types, or there could be a small handful of